alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/15_Manuscript_submission.md

   - [Posting the manuscript as a preprint](#posting-the-manuscript-as-a-preprint)
   - [Completion of submission](#completion-of-submission)

+---

+> **Summary.** When submitting a manuscript, pay attention to all the relevant guidelines, especially the artwork guidelines.
+In five years from now, when you magnify a figure to 300%, you do not want to see pixels, count on that!
+Prepare yourself for blinded review, reserver at least two hours for the submission process to (re)create all the files required to be uploaded.
+Afterwards (or directly before), you might to consider posting your manuscript as a preprint!

+---
 ## Publication guideline of the TU Dresden

 Whenever possible, we adhere to the [Publication Guidelines of the TU Dresden](https://tu-dresden.de/forschung-transfer/forschungsinformationen/publikationsrichtlinien).